Sunchyme

-"Sunchyme" is the debut single of British electronic music trio Dario G. It was released on 15 September 1997 as the lead single from their debut studio album, Sunmachine (1998), although early editions were stated to be from an album named Super Dario Land.
+"Sunchyme" is the debut single of British electronic music trio Dario G. It was released on 15 September 1997 by Eternal Records as the lead single from their debut studio album, Sunmachine (1998), although early editions were stated to be from an album named Super Dario Land.
 The song heavily samples the track "Life in a Northern Town" by dream pop band the Dream Academy.

 The song reached top-five positions in many European music charts.
-It also topped the US Billboard Dance Club Songs chart following its American release in May 1998.
+It also topped the US Billboard Dance Club Play chart following its American release in May 1998.
 In the United Kingdom, the song peaked at number two on the UK Singles Chart whilst Elton John's "Candle in the Wind 1997" was at number one.
-This was the largest difference in sales between a number-one and number-two song on the chart.

-The English football club F.C.
-Halifax Town plays the song before home games at The Shay.
+The song was featured in a dance montage in the final episode of the series Derry Girls.

 Critical reception

-Larry Flick from Billboard wrote, "Import enthusiasts are already well-aware of this spunky, Euro-splashed instrumental, which draws its hook from Dream Academy's 1985 hit 'Life In A Northern Town'.
+Larry Flick from Billboard magazine wrote, "Import enthusiasts are already well-aware of this spunky, Euro-splashed instrumental, which draws its hook from Dream Academy's 1985 hit 'Life in a Northern Town'.
 First heard several months ago on the U.K.'s Eternal Records, this track is already making the rounds on crossover radio stations and mix shows."
 He concluded with that it "has the juice to become a massive top 40 hit."
-A reviewer from Music Week gave "Sunchyme" four out of five, noting that "this catchy, uplifting house track is already attracting heavy airplay from Radio One and Capital, and is guaranteed to cross over into chartsuccess."
-The magazine's Alan Jones declared it as "a gem, with the potential to go to the very top."
-Tim Jeffery from the RM Dance Update rated the song five out of five, viewing it as "unashamed pop dance at its simplest and best".
+A reviewer from Music Week gave "Sunchyme" a score of four out of five, noting that "this catchy, uplifting house track is already attracting heavy airplay from Radio One and Capital, and is guaranteed to cross over into chart success."

+Music Week editor Alan Jones praised it as "a gem, with the potential to go to the very top."
+Tim Jeffery from the Record Mirror Dance Update rated the song with five out of five, naming it "unashamed pop dance at its simplest and best".
 He added, "It'll have virtually everyone wincing and complaining that it's nothing to do with the "proper" dance scene while they observe entire clubs with their hands raised, belting out the chorus and generally going potty.
 Love it or loath[sic] it, you'll be hearing this from now until Christmas, and even beyond."
+In 2025, Classic Pop magazine ranked "Sunchyme" number 11 in their list of "Top 20 80s Sampling Hits".

 Music video

-The accompanying music video for the song features a tribe of African people having their bodies covered with colourful paint to portray the animals of their native land (as well as tigers, which are not native to Africa).
+The accompanying music video for "Sunchyme" features a tribe of African people having their bodies covered with colourful paint to portray the animals of their native land (as well as tigers, which are not native to Africa).
 Later, they jump into a river to wash away the paint.
+At the 18th BRIT Awards ceremony, the music video was nominated for the Brit Award for British Video of the Year, but lost to "Never Ever" by All Saints.